All Episodes

 Anyway, my point is that people have noticed this for decades now, and they're fed up with the hypocrisy, and here's Trump reacting to it.

-So I think on balance he helps himself with it.
+So I think on balance, he helps himself with it.

-Here's the next bite of Trump Sarasota.
+Here's the next bite from Trump Sarasota.

 We're going to win Michigan, by the way.

-You know what we're gonna win?
+You know what we're going to win?

-We're gonna win Minnesota.
+We're going to win Minnesota.

-We're gonna win Minnesota.
+We're going to win Minnesota.

 We're leading big in Ohio.